BoloMasta/to-do-list/README.md

-### Hi there!
+### to-do list by Bolek Adamiec

-to-do list by Bolek Adamiec
+:memo: each task can be edited or deleted

-each task can be edited or deleted possibility to change light-dark theme
+:high_brightness: possibility to change light-dark theme